 Browser Connector

-The browser connector gives QoderWork control of your Chrome browser — navigating pages, clicking buttons, extracting data, and filling forms.
+The browser connector gives QoderWork control of your browser — navigating pages, clicking buttons, extracting data, and filling forms.
+Supports Chrome, Edge, and other Chromium-based browsers.

 A lot of day-to-day work involves repetitive browser tasks: exporting data from a dashboard, checking competitor pricing, copying information across tabs.
 None of it is hard, but it’s time-consuming and error-prone.
 The browser connector lets you describe what you need in plain language and the AI handles the rest.